kittykatkaro/katline/README.md

-## Katline - React Native Mobile Chat App
+## KatLine - React Native Mobile Chat App

-Katline is a React Native chat app designed for both iOS and Android.
+KatLine is a React Native chat app designed for both iOS and Android.